5. The Reduce Class

 uparms

 Set primitive parameter values.
 This will override the primitive defaults.
-This is a list of tuples with the primitive name and parameter in the first element, and the value in the second one.
+This is a dict with primitive name and parameter as the key, and the parameter value as the dict entry value.
+It can be built from a list of tuples with the primitive name and parameter in the first element, and the value in the second one.

 If the primitive name is omitted all parameters with that name, in any primitives will be reset.
 Be careful.